Destinations › Scotland

 3. Laphroaig Distillery

-Laphroaig fans and newcomers alike will be thrilled to know that the company has once again opened its doors to visitors.
+Laphroaig fans and newcomers alike will be glad to know its visitor centre is open to guests from March through October.
 This producer is well-known in the whisky world as producing one of the smokiest styles out there.

-Located in Scotland’s smallest whisky-producing region, you’ll ig in the Southwest corner of the country within the district of Islay.
+Located in Scotland’s smallest whisky-producing region, you’ll find Laphroaig in the southwest corner of the country, within the district of Islay.
 Customers frequently rave about not only the quality of spirit being made here, but also the warmth of the staff on site.
-If you’re looking to visit a distillery on Islay, Laphroaig should not be missed to discover one of the truest expressions of malt whiskey.
+If you’re looking to visit a distillery on Islay, Laphroaig should not be missed to discover one of the truest expressions of malt whisky.

 4. Glenkinchie Distillery